AdobeDocs/events.en/help/learn-from-your-peers/commerce/2026/product-recommendations-from-setup-to-strategic-growth.md

 * Drive strategic recommendations: align recommendation type to real KPIs (clearance, AOV, retention)
 * Clear inventory: how to increase exposure and cross‑sell slow‑moving stock
-* Increase AOV: pair “frequently bought together” with a UI tweak to boost attachment rates
+* Increase AOV: pair "frequently bought together" with a UI tweak to boost attachment rates
 * Improve customer retention: personalize modules with behavioral data to engage returning customers
 * Blend AI with human strategy: leverage manual product relationship rules for launches and branded campaigns
 * Move from setup to optimization: understand setup basics (configuration, inclusions/exclusions, and CMS/Page Builder placement), avoid common pitfalls, and use admin controls and analytics to continuously improve.